 I don’t have affiliate links or advertising.
 I don’t want to monetize the site with anything (reduces content credibility) – but only promote my own products and services.
 I evangelize free plugins and cheap hosting as speed solutions.

 In addition, I do site tuning or repair for $500 per site.
 I call it “plugin surgery.”
 This tediousness happens occasionally.
 Perhaps once or twice per month.
 When it does occur, it is never fun.
 The site owners have exhausted every means and now come to me in desperation.
 Their site is cancerous and I have to give them the bad news it’s terminally irreparable.
 I’m trying to resolve this conundrum in my head as what to sell – or not sell.

 The other thing I sell is website construction services.
 These are mainly people who are paranoid about speed because 70 percent of their audience is on mobile devices.
 For blogs and brochure sites, I charge $1,800 minimum.
 For WooCommerce, I charge $3,000 minimum.
 I probably do only 3 – 6 sites per year maximum.
-I see them as “going to school.”
+I see these projects as “going to school.”
 I learn new things to write about on PagePipe.

 I haven’t figured out how to make consistent painless money with this audience yet.
 It’s all a big experiment.
 But I love creativity and experimentation.

 75 percent of my traffic is international and not domestic (USA).
 This is unusual. also 75 percent of traffic is on desktop.
 Site owners, web designers and developers.
 Business people.